Masdevallia/project-mongodb-geospatial-queries/README.md

 * 30% of the company have at least 1 child.
 * Designers like to go to design talks and share knowledge.
 There must be some nearby companies that also do design.

+I started from a data set from [Crunchbase](https://www.crunchbase.com/) which contains data about more than 18K companies.

 ### Data cleaning (*cleaningprocess.py*):

 1. I imported the data from the Crunchbase JSON file (*companies.json*) to MongoDB Compass.
 2. I acquired the data from MongoDB building *find* queries in Pymongo to perform a first filter on the raw data.
 3. I cleaned the dataset using Pandas.
-4. I created a GeoJSON Object.
+4. I created a GeoJSON Object to be able to perform GeoJSON queries.
 5. I Converted the total money raised by each company to US dollars through the [Exchangerate API](https://api.exchangerate-api.com/).
 6. I imported the cleaned data (*cleaned_companies.json*) back to MongoDB Compass as a new collection.

 ### Data filtering and map visualization (*main.py*):
+I used [Foursquare API](https://api.foursquare.com) to supplement the data (requires authentication via token).
+I finally displayed the result selected location along with all the... in an HTML map using Folium.

 ##